 If you’ve read my previous articles you’ll know I’m a fan of airbrushes for painting models but it’s not always practical for various reasons, which is why I might suggest using a brush.
 The job or the budget might just not stretch that far so before throwing your hands up in the air there are many ways to skin a cat.
 The paint finish is very important because even a poorly made model, painted well looks good.
 A poorly painted but well-constructed model looks awful.
 So get it right because you’ll regret it otherwise.

-You may have only need modelling for a while but it’s something you will have to master and it is possible to master.
+You may have only need modeling for a while but it’s something you will have to master and it is possible to master.
 It his article we cover the alternatives to airbrushing models.

 Before we get started